Marketing Communication (Master's)

-- Design, manage, and measure persuasive, integrated, omni-channel marketing communication campaigns
+- Design, manage, and measure persuasive, integrated, digital marketing communication campaigns

-- Assess the current scope and predict future trends in traditional, social, mobile, email, and search marketing
+- Assess the current scope and predict future trends in traditional, social, mobile, email, search, and digital marketing

 MA in Communication Management with a concentration in Marketing Communication requires completion of 48 credit hours (12 courses)Core courses - 20 qtr. hrs